cadms/resfinder/README.md

 ResFinder documentation
 =============

-The ResFinder service contains one perl script *resfinder.pl* which is the script of the latest version of the ResFinder service.
 ResFinder identifies acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.

-This repository also contains a python script *resfinder.py* which is  a new version of ResFinder, but not yet running on the CGE server.
-This program was added because it uses a newer version of blastn,  which, in contrary from the blastall version that the perl script uses, is avail to download.

 ## Content of the repository
-1. resfinder.pl - the program
-2. resfinder.py - (same program using an available blastn version - blastn-2.2.26+)
-3. test.fsa     - test fasta file
+1. run_resfinder.py - Use this script to run ResFinder
+2. tests/data       - Contains fasta and fastq data for testing.
+More information in the "Test data" section
+3. scripts/         - All scripts in this directory is unsupported but has been uploaded as they may be useful
+4. cge/             - ResFinder code

 ## Installation
 The installation described here will first install the actual ResFinder software,